Skip to main content

 What a $40,000 Salary Means in Alaska

-A $40,000 salary is common for entry-level and administrative roles, retail management, skilled trades, and customer service positions.
-At this salary level, the employer cost multiplier is higher because SUTA and FUTA apply to a larger percentage of the total pay.
+National context: $40,000 falls below the national median of ~$59,000.
+This is a below-median salary range, typical for administrative coordinators, skilled trades apprentices, junior accountants, retail managers, and mid-level customer service roles.
+At this salary level, the employer cost multiplier is slightly higher because SUTA and FUTA apply to a larger percentage of total wages before their respective wage bases are reached.

 These figures cover mandatory employer taxes only.
 Total compensation cost will also include health insurance ($7,000–$17,000/year typical), retirement contributions, and overhead costs (~10% of salary for workspace, equipment, software).